Francisca-Heii/milestone1-project/README.md

 each link, a new tab is open with the relevant social media homepage.

 #### [home.html](index.html)
 At the top of the page is a navigation bar with menu items on the right, and a logo on the left.
-This shows when the site is viewed on desktop, laptop and medium devices.
+This display when the site is viewed on desktop, laptop and medium devices.
 When viewed on mobile devices at the top of the page is a collapsable hambuger menu and a log (Fran) on the left.On click  of the hambuger menu the user can see a list of the menu items and they can click on each for information.
 The logo is clikable, when that ocuurs it brings the user to the home page.

- This page has a heading "Hi there!", below that is a brief introduction about myself, my name and what I do.
+ This page sart with a paragraph "Hi there!", next to that is my name displayed in black and grey fadding animation.
+Then followed by a text slide bar showing a brief introduction about myself, what I do, my passion and key things that I consider during the software development process in order to develop a quality product as per the customer's needs and requirements.

+Below the slide bar is a button "read more",when clicked it takes it takes the user to to the about me page.
+Once the user hoovers over the button it goes black.
 The user can see my profile picture sitting on the right.
- Below the introduction is a button "read more",when clicked it takes the user to to the about me page.
-Once the user hoovers over the button it goes black.

 At the bottom of the page is a clean, simple footer with a heading "need a printable version of my cv?" and a download here icon.When the user hoover over the download icon a black background color pops up with an orange color on the icons.
 On click of the download icon, it start downloading the cv and opens it in a word document in a new tab.